swcarpentry/shell-novice/_episodes/02-filedir.md

 `cd` stands for 'change directory', which is a bit misleading: the command doesn't change the directory;
-it changes the shell's idea of what directory we are in.
+it changes the shell's current working directory.
 The `cd` command is akin to double-clicking a folder in a graphical interface to get into a folder.

 Let's say we want to move to the `data` directory we saw above.
 We can